arunkd13/arunkd13.github.io/content/blog/vacant-land-tax.md

 But would that would not improve things.

-I still would give the application in the Zonal office, where I get an acknowledgement with the date of submission.
+I should still would give the application in the Zonal office, where I get an acknowledgement with the date of submission.
 It is likely that the SLA of 30 days is being tracked which is why the assessor finished the work without me pushing for it.
-A likely change to try is to ask for online payment instead of the DD.

-At this point he is likely to demand a bribe for the supposed additional work he has to do let me pay the entire amount online or through a debit card at the counter.
-But I think it is better to pay the bribe at that point.
+I should also insist on online transfer or card payment instead of the DD.
+Even if it meant bribing the assessor.

-Although my mom is likely true in that, government officers do not go to the extent of lying at least for such small amounts, I think the DD business is so archaic and one which gives more power to the officers.
+Although my mom is likely true in that, government officers do not commit fraud, at least for such small amounts, I think the DD business is so archaic and gives undue power to the officers.
+It must be destroyed.